LangProc/langproc-cw/docs/c_compiler.md

-You can test your compiler by running [`scripts/test.py`](../scripts/test.py) from the top of this repo; the output should look as follows (note: the progress bar will be coloured).
+You can test your compiler by running [`scripts/test.py`](../scripts/test.py) from the top of this repo; the output should look as follows (note: the progress bar and results will be coloured):
-Full usage guide is found in the file header.

 ```console
 > user@host:langproc-cw# scripts/test.py